 Now, we know that the RTX GPUs generally weren’t received all too well, and we understand why this is.
 Their price was (and still is) significant, but real-time ray tracing was scarce in games at the time of launch.
 But now that we know PS5 games are going to feature ray-tracing, we can expect to see this feature implemented in pretty much all upcoming AAA games.
-So now is the time to get excited about real-time ray tracing.
+So now is the time to get excited about it.

-The only concern we’ve had with the RTX 2060 that we featured in the $1000 was the amount of VRAM, since 6GB may cause some issues in certain games.
-But the RTX 2070 is stacked with 8GB of 246-Bit GDDR6 memory, so it’s safe to say that this is a GPU that will not become obsolete in any way any time soon.
+The only concern we’ve had with the RTX 2060 before was the amount of VRAM, since 6GB may cause some issues in certain games.
+But the RTX 2070 Super is stacked with 8GB of 256-Bit GDDR6 memory, so it’s safe to say that this is a GPU that will not become obsolete any time soon.

 We’ve already given an overview of what kinds of framerates you should expect at which resolution (45 FPS average on 4K at ultra-settings and way past 60 FPS for 1440p), but let’s give a concrete example:

-With the CPU at 3.8GHz (a clock speed that doesn’t require any overclocking in this case) and 16GB of 3000 MHz RAM you’ll be getting just under 100 FPS in Rise of the Tomb Raider on 2K (very high preset) and just over 60 FPS on 4K (high preset).
+With the CPU at 3.8GHz (a clock speed that doesn’t require any overclocking in this case) and 16GB of 3200 MHz RAM you’ll be getting around 90 FPS in Shadow of the Tomb Raider on 2K (very high preset) and just over 50 FPS on 4K (high preset).
 As you can see, the preset needed to be reduced from very high to high, but this is still nothing short of extraordinary considering that this is 4K we’re talking about!

 And why the Gigabyte Gaming OC in particular?